Hockey Reference Blog

 Preseason Odds: Stanley Cup +4000; O/U: 59.5

-Technically, the Panthers accomplished the feat of fourteen regular-season victories, hitting the plateau by stringing together six wins at the end of the 2020–21 season, coupled with eight more at the start of the 2021–22 NHL year.
-In the middle of the run was a first-round playoff series defeat at the hands of the Tampa Bay Lightning, two games to four.
+Technically, the Panthers accomplished the feat of 14 regular-season victories, hitting the plateau by stringing together six wins at the end of the 2020–21 season, coupled with eight more at the start of the 2021–22 NHL year.
+In the middle of the run was a first-round playoff series defeat at the hands of the Tampa Bay Lightning.

 15 Wins in a Row